Assistant Professor

 Paul Klee, cropped image of Protected Children, 1939.

-I am a postdoctoral scholar in the Primary Care Research Fellowship, which is based at the UWSMPH Department of Family Medicine and Community Health.
+I am an assistant professor in the Department of Family and Preventive Medicine at Rush University.
 I am broadly interested in combining administrative data sources (such as birth records and health insurance claims) to answer a variety of questions in maternal and child health.
 My primary area of research measures the impact of pre- and early-life health on the development, well-being, and health care receipt of infants, mothers, and family members.
 This includes investigating socioeconomic, racial, and geographic disparities in prenatal health (care) and its consequences on family health outcomes.
 A secondary line of research focuses on developing methods for esimating health-related spillover effects within families—that is, how one individual's health can affect their family member's health—using graphical causal models (i.e., directed acyclic graphs, or DAGs).
+I have disseminated my research broadly across the applied health sciences.
+Journals that have published my work include Health Services Research, Medical Care, the Annals of Epidemiology, Paediatric and Perinatal Epidemiology, and Preventive Medicine.

 Click here to view a PDF of it: CV (PDF).